 If you're considering a career at Powerco, you may wish to apply for a Summer Intern position.
 These are open to both university and high school students.

-If you want to apply to Powerco’s grad program, you’ll need a Bachelor of Engineering (or a similar qualification), as well as the right to work in New Zealand.
+If you want to apply to Powerco's graduate programme, you'll need a Bachelor of Engineering (or a similar qualification), as well as the right to work in New Zealand.
 Powerco seeks to recruit people who are dedicated, passionate, curious, open-minded and team players.

-To apply for a grad position, you’ll need to wait for one to be advertised on the careers page of the company website.
-Powerco doesn’t detail what happens after that, but you should be ready for the usual online tests, interviews and possibly a visit to an assessment centre.
+To apply for a graduate or summer intern position, you'll need to wait for one to be advertised on the careers page of the company website.
+After that you should be ready for interviews and assessments.

-If you get into the grad program, you’ll have the opportunity to develop technical competence.
-You’ll also be supported as you work towards becoming an Engineering New Zealand chartered engineer.
-You’ll be partnered with both a senior engineer and a grad in the second year of the grad program.
+If you get into the graduate programme, you'll have the opportunity to develop technical competence.
+You'll also be supported as you work towards becoming an Engineering New Zealand chartered engineer.
+You'll be partnered with both a senior engineer and a grad in the second year of the grad program.
 You could find yourself working in any or all of the following business areas:

-Powerco claims to be “a company that cares for its employees”.
-It promises all staff “competitive salaries”.
-Even better, grads get a pay rise every six months to recognise their “increasing contribution to the success of our business”.
-Staff are also eligible for annual bonuses.
+Powerco is a company that cares for its employees.
+It promises all staff competitive salaries.
+Even better, graduates get a pay rise every six months to recognise their increasing contribution to the success of the business.

 Powerco staff are offered development opportunities in the form of coaching, on-the-job learning, project involvement and secondments, as well as internal and external courses.
 Staff have performance discussions with their managers at least once a year.
 After these discussions, they update their Learning & Development plan with reference to what strengths, weaknesses and development opportunities have been identified.
 Support is provided to staff who wish to undertake a qualification (as long as it is relevant to their role and useful to Powerco).